cobwebch/externalimport_tut/Documentation/EmployeesImport/Departments/Index.rst

-The important thing to note here is that the indices used in the "external" configuration for each field match the indices used in the "external" configuration found inside the "ctrl" section.
+The important thing to note here is that the indices used in the "external" configuration for each field match the indices used in the general external configuration.
 This is crucial.
 If the indices don't match the different bits of "external" configurations will not know to which other bits they relate.